Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: Electroluminescence Mechanism

 Figure~\ref{fig:average_waveforms_14kv_per_channel} shows the average waveforms for a top windowless SiPM (Ch 0) and top windowed SiPM (Ch 1) with different [Xe] levels at a cathode voltage value of 14~kV.
 For all SiPM channels, the average S2 waveform at 1\% [Xe] is significantly wider than in pure argon (as measured by the windowless SiPMs).
 The pulses become narrower again as more xenon is added.
 At 3--4\% [Xe], the S2 pulses detected by the windowless SiPM have a width that is nearly the same as the pure argon S2 pulse.
 The changes in the waveform suggest that new energy transfer channels are introduced in xenon-doped gaseous argon during the production of S2 EL light, which will be the focus of the following studies.

-In particular, the windowed SiPM experiences more drastic changes in the S2 pulse shape from 0 to 4\% [Xe].
-In pure argon, the S2 pulses in the windowed SiPMs are substantially narrower than those of the windowless SiPM.
-The lack of a characteristic argon EL tail confirms that the windowed SiPMs are insensitive to photons with a wavelength around 128~nm.
+In particular, the windowed SiPM experiences drastic changes in the S2 pulse shape as [Xe] rises from 0 to 4\%.
+In pure argon, the S2 pulses in the windowed SiPM are substantially narrower than those of the windowless SiPM.
+Since argon EL light is released in several microseconds, the lack of a characteristic argon EL tail confirms that the windowed SiPMs are insensitive to photons from Ar$_2^*$ light, with a wavelength around 128~nm.
 However, the presence of the narrow prompt peak suggests that photons with wavelengths greater than the quartz cutoff wavelength of 160~nm are emitted as the electrons traverse the gas under a strong electrical field.
 Such an emission of light is consistent with neutral bremsstrahlung as reported in \cite{Buzulutskov:2018vgg}, which consists of rapidly emitted broad-spectrum light.